 Most ATV owners ride their machines only sporadically.
 Some are seasonal riders, while others use it now and then throughout the year.
-In any case, the ATV is regularly left not in use for shorter or longer periods over a few days or through an entire winter season.
+In any case, the ATV is regularly left unused for shorter or longer periods over a few days or through an entire winter season.

 This leaves the question, where is the best place to store your ATV when it’s not being used?

-This post will look at some of the best short-term and long-term options to store an ATV.
-Hopefully, you’ll find an option that suits your current situation, so our machines get the rest they deserve.
+This post explores some of the best short-term and long-term options to store an ATV.

-The best place to store an ATV long-term and short-term is in a dark, dry lockable garage or shed where it’s protected against the element and out of sight for potential thieves.
+The best place to store an ATV long-term and short-term is in a dark, dry, lockable garage or shed where it’s protected against the elements and out of sight for potential thieves.
 The second best alternative is renting a unit at a storage facility.

 Continue reading to learn what makes a good ATV storage and a few more alternatives to consider.